mbeddr/mps-platform-docs/src/doc/docs/home/general.md

     - [Learning MPS | mps.rocks](https://mps.rocks/#learning-mps)
     - Getting Started: [Part I](https://www.f1re.io/getting-started){{ blog('F1RE') }}, [Part II](https://www.f1re.io/getting-started-pt2){{ blog('F1RE') }}

-??? question "Is there a high level presentation that I can have a look at?"
+??? question "Is there a high-level presentation that I can have a look at?"

     Yes, there is a presentation from 2020 by [Václav Pech](https://github.com/vaclav).